 The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors Responsibilities.
 The Multi Academy Board meets at least once per year.
-Attendance at meetings in the period between September 2017 and August 2018 was as follows:
+Attendance at meetings in the period between September 2018 and August 2019 was as follows:

 Member Meetings attended Out of a possible

 Ms J Sullivan (Chair) 1 1

-Mr J Brodie (Vice Chair) 1
+Mr J Brodie (Vice Chair) 0 1

-Mr I Dunn 1 1

 Mrs W Tomes (CEO) 1 1

-Mr G Prebble 1 1

-Mr B Hastie 1 1
+Mrs S Lawrence (Independent) 1 1

-Mr R Sharma (Independent) met tesel ju eil ein reiner dem i at a motest has to

-Mr D Morris (Independent) the costact of it conficultion for pergrama si afuna iku
+Mr D Morris (Independent) 1 .
+1